BishalN/Threadgenie/README.md

 ### Credits

 The template used for this project was made by [Steven Tey](https://twitter.com/steventey).
 ThreadGenie was inspired by [nutlope](https://twitter.com/nutlope) TwitterBio and the Restorephotos project.

-#### Contact

-For any questions or feedback, please reach out to us at support@threadgenie.com.
-We'd love to hear from you!